zarab33/mastery-quiz/fixing_problems.md

 ### Check you're not running your program in the top level of your question file

 * Does the question file (e.g. `question_1.rb`) have a comment like "Note: When you run the automated tests, make sure to remove from the top level of the file any calls to `run_test` or other methods."?
 If so, make sure you haven't done this.

+### Make sure you don't have to type anything into the command line to get the tests to pass locally

+* When the program you wrote uses `gets` to get user input, the automated tests for it will automatically supply simulated user input.
+You should not need to type anything into the command line to get the automated tests to pass.
+If you do need to, the program you wrote is not correct, yet.